Universality in driven open quantum matter: Nonequilibrium first-order phase transitions

 \subsection{Dark state bistability}

+The emergence of dynamical bistable regimes has been explored and predicted for a broad range of driven-dissipative systems, including gases or arrays of Rydberg atoms \cite{PhysRevA.95.042133, WeimerBistabilityI,WeimerVariationalII,Marcuzzi2014,Lee2011,Lee2012,Kshetrimayum2017,WeimerVariational,Letscher2016,Carr2013,Malossi2014,Sibalic2016}, general driven two-level or spin systems \cite{BistabilityTwoLevel,BistabilityTwoLevelII,Raghunandan2018,Maghrebi2016,Landa2020} or cavity arrays and the driven-dissipative Bose-Hubbard model \cite{LeBoite2013,Jin2013,Reeves2023,BenaryExperiment2022,FossFeig2017,BistableMagnon2018}.
+In many cases, it has been pointed out, however, that on long wavelengths thermal behavior emerges (see the discussion of emergent thermal symmetry, Sec.~\ref{sec:emergenteq}).
+This leads to a constant noise kernel $\chi(\phi)\sim \text{const.}$ in Eq.~\eqref{eq:general_noneq_first}.
+This renders these transitions thermal or even transform the bistable region into a second order transition, both of which show no sign of nonequilibrium universality at large distances.
+Driven Rydberg atoms are ideal to prevent this effective thermalization at large distances: the effective Hamiltonian in Eq.~\eqref{eq:FacHam} together with dissipative decay of the excited states implement the precise conditions for a robust dark state, and thus for a nonequilibrium first-order phase transition \cite{Lee2011,PhysRevA.95.042133,Buchhold2017,Kazemi2023,Letscher2017a}.

-For a bistability separating an ordered phase from a dark state, the first order phase transition is significantly modified.
-As discussed in Sec.~\ref{sec:FieldTheoryDP}, a dark state $\hat\rho_D=|D\rangle\langle D|$ is a pure quantum state, in which the order parameter $\varphi$ and its fluctuations vanish (cf.\ Appendix~\ref{sec:dark}).
+For a bistability separating an ordered phase from a dark state, the first-order phase transition is significantly modified.
+As discussed in Sec.~\ref{sec:FieldTheoryDP}, in the limit of vanishing off-resonant excitations, i.e., when Eq.~\eqref{eq:FacHam} is the exact Hamiltonian, the dark state $\hat\rho_D=|D\rangle\langle D|$ is a pure quantum state.
+In this state the order parameter $\varphi$ and its fluctuations vanish (see Appendix~\ref{sec:dark}).
 In contrast, the ordered (\emph{active}) phase yields a nonzero value for the order parameter and its fluctuations, and resides in a mixed state.
+For non-vanishing but strongly suppressed off-resonant excitations, an almost pure dark state with product state structure emerges at long wavelengths, where the mixedness of the state per volume vanishes \cite{BuchholdFirstOrder}.

-A first order phase transition between an active and a dark state thus readily dictates a set of modifications:
+A first-order phase transition between an active and a dark state thus readily dictates a set of modifications: